kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 You can change other values in **kamctlrc** file, at least it is recommended to change the default passwords for the users to be created to connect to database.

+Note that the existing line with `DBENGINE` or other attributes may be commented, uncomment by removing the `#` character at the beginning of the line.

 Once you are done updating **kamctlrc** file, run the script to create the database used by Kamailio: